COBOL for GCC Development

 COBOLworx is developing a COBOL front end for the GCC Gnu Compiler Collection.
 GCOBOL is very much still under development, but it has reached a point where interested users can experiment with it.

-We have a Debian installation package for the GCOBOL compiler that is known to install properly on a Debian-11 distribution and on an Ubuntu-22.04 distribution You can download the latest experimental package for the compiler here.
-These are considered “Checkpoint” packages and are best most uses.
+We have Debian installation packages for the GCOBOL compiler that are known to install properly on Debian-11 distributions and on Ubuntu-22.04.

-Install the downloaded file with sudo apt install ./gcobol-13_13.0.15_x86_64.deb.
+Install the downloaded file with sudo apt install ./gcobol-13_13.0.16-dev-xxxxxxxxx_x86_64.deb.
 That installs the executable as /usr/bin/gcobol and moves the necessary libraries into place.

 Using COBOL for GCC